top of page

 Valve sizing is based on two things:

-Flow Rate (GPM): Add up the gallons per minute (GPM) used by all sprinkler heads in a single zone.
-Choose a valve that is rated to handle that flow.
-For example, a 3/4 inch valve might be suitable for zones up to 12 GPM, while a 1 inch valve works well for zones in the 15 to 30 GPM range.
+• Flow Rate (GPM): Add up the gallons per minute used by all sprinkler heads in a single zone.
+Choose a valve rated to handle that flow.
+A 3/4 inch valve might be suitable for zones up to 12 GPM, while a 1 inch valve works well for zones in the 15 to 30 GPM range.

-Inlet Size: Generally, you should match your valve size to your main pipe size.
+• Inlet Size: Generally, match your valve size to your main pipe size.
 If you have a 1 inch main line, using 1 inch valves helps maintain consistent flow and pressure.

 Wiring the Solenoids to Your Controller